-One late afternoon, as I was walking to PAK’nSAVE, a warehouse grocery 550 meters away from where we’re staying in Timaru, I can’t help but wonder when would winter’s cold diminish.
+One late afternoon, as I was walking to PAK’nSAVE, a warehouse grocery 550 metres away from where we’re staying in Timaru, I couldn’t help but wonder when the winter’s cold would diminish.

-As I approached the mall’s doors, I read a poster that seems to greet cheerfully all entrants.
+As I approached the mall’s doors, I read a poster that seemed to greet all entrants cheerfully.
 It reads, “Spring is on the way”.

 Yeah, it’s a relief to know that seasons come and go.
-Life becomes exciting knowing and anticipating what the new season would bring.
+Life becomes exciting knowing and anticipating what the new season will bring.

-Whatever date spring would come, it comforts me to know that it is really coming.
+Whatever date spring would come, it comforts me to know that it is coming.

 I’m sure people would flock again to behold the blooming roses of Parnell, Auckland and Caroline Bay Park, Timaru.

-As people in New Zealand prepare for their spring break itinerary, may they not forget that the real and eternal bloom of spring is our Saviour and Lord Jesus Christ.
+As people in New Zealand prepare for their spring break itinerary, may they not forget that spring’s absolute and eternal bloom is our Saviour and Lord Jesus Christ.

 He is our hope that never fades despite the changing seasons.

-The harshness of the seasons of life may befall us but let our faith in Jesus carry us through because to those who believe, “spring is on the way” always.
+The harshness of the seasons of life may befall us, but let our faith in Jesus carry us through because, to those who believe, spring is always on the way.

-NOTE: All photographs used in this post are owned by Engr.
-Karl Hipolito.
-Thank you very much Karl for allowing me to use your “Spring – New Zealand” photos.
+NOTE: Karl Hipolito owns all photographs used in this post.
+Thank you very much, Karl, for allowing me to use your “Spring – New Zealand” photos.